KingOfTheAce2/Vastleggingsprogramma/README.md

 ## GitHub Pages demo

-The file `index.html` with accompanying `script.js` demonstrates a minimal web page for testing in GitHub Pages.
-It includes a placeholder for future integration with the AuditCase API.
+Open `login.html` to choose a user and then continue to `index.html` for the main application.
+These static pages include a placeholder for future integration with the AuditCase API.